comper-io/private-beta/README.md

 ## Create a board

-Create a board, then navigate to settings on the left, go to sources and use a directory `/comper/repos`.
-It will discover the repos and start analyzing them.
+Create a board, then navigate to settings on the left, go to sources and configure your source.
+For local dirs: use a directory `/comper/repos`.
+Comper will now start ananlyzing the repos in four steps for each:

+1. fetch
+2. shallow inspection, where we just look at what is in the HEAD commit
+3. history parsing, where we look at contribution stats over time
+4. deep inspection, where we get a lot of authorship stats (think massive `git blame` stats)

+After step 2, we already show something on the board, and you can use "Auto Layout" and save to put things in a nice place.
+However, statistics won't work yet and authorship stats also won't work.

+In these steps you can expect a LOT of CPU, disk and network traffic.

+In the bottom left you can see that progress and queue of tasks.
+If the number says "0", we are completely done.

+Our feedback in the UI when there are errors isn't great yet, so keep an eye on the logs of the application to see if there are any errors.

 ## Deduplicate contributors

 When the analysis is underway, go to settings again, then to Contributors.
 The idea is to create "Contributors" from "Aliases".
 Each contributor (an actual person) might have multiple git aliases.

 Under "Active Duty" you can mark users as still being with the company or already left.

-This is useful for the bus factor calculation.
+Once you've done this, the bus factor calculation starts making sense.